antiguatechlabs/antigua-tech-labs/memory-bank/projectbrief.md

-# Project Brief: Aguat Solutions Landing Page
+# Project Brief: Antigua Tech Solutions Landing Page

 ## Project Overview

-The Aguat Solutions Landing Page is a modern, responsive web application designed to showcase an AI-powered sales agent solution.
+The Antigua Tech Solutions Landing Page is a modern, responsive web application designed to showcase an AI-powered sales agent solution.
 The landing page serves as the entry point for potential customers to learn about the product and initiate the onboarding process.

 ## Core Requirements